Skip to content

 Although brick and block construction has stood the test of time, there are still drawbacks that show the method’s ageing properties.

-Both Bricks and Blocks are relatively heavy.
+Both bricks and blocks are relatively heavy.
 This can make transporting, handling, and building more challenging, increasing shipping and labour costs.
-The increased weight means that any cantilevers will need a beam in place for support.
-Introducing challenges for more complex builds.
+The increased weight means that any cantilevers will need a beam in place for support, which introduces challenges for more complex builds.

 Built completely on-site, the brick-and-block construction method has a much slower build process than other modern methods of construction.
 However, material availability for urgent work on site can cause less of a delay in acquiring and having the materials on site.